 - Develop a plan for discussing sampling strategy, sample size determination, and analytic approach with a biostatistician for each study design.

-- Identify appropriate analytic methods for each study design covered in the course.
-Methods reviewed include regression, segmented regression, autoregressive integrated moving-average (ARIMA) models, generalized estimating equations, and mixed-effects models.
+- Identify appropriate analytic methods for each study design covered in the course, including regression, segmented regression, autoregressive integrated moving-average (ARIMA) models, generalized estimating equations, and mixed-effects models.

 - Calculate and interpret sample size estimates for each study design using STATA software.